ArunRamachandran/weather/README.md

 Planning to make these changes in future, in order to improve the user experience.

 * An option to view the complete weather forecast details of a day when user click on any of the given date.
-Will implement an overlay / popup & display the data within the container
+Will implement an overlay / popup & display the data within the container [ This feature has already implemented ]

 * An option to forecast data according to a users choice.
 This functionality will enable user to choose their own favourite place in order to forecast weather.

+* Optimize the UI for different mobile / tablet / desktop devices